Financial Aid for US Citizens and Permanent Residents

-In addition to the grants and scholarships offered by SIT, US citizens and permanent residents are eligible for a range of federal financial aid.
-The Federal Stafford Loan, the Federal Perkins Loan and the Federal Work-Study Program are open to graduate students who meet established requirements.
+In addition to the need-based grants and merit scholarships offered by SIT, US citizens and permanent residents may be eligible for federal financial aid.
+The Federal Perkins Loan, Federal Direct Unsubsidized Student Loan, Federal Direct Grad PLUS Loan, and the Federal Work-Study Program are all programs a graduate student may consider if they meet the eligibility requirements.

 How to apply for Financial Aid

 - If you are applying for a 2014 program, please complete the 2014–2015 Free Application for Federal Student Aid (FAFSA).
 SIT’s federal school code is 008860.

 SIT awards both need-based grants and merit scholarships to full-time US citizens and permanent residents.
 The average award ranges between $800 to $6,300 annually.

 Several competitive SIT scholarships have been established to recognize those students who reflect the SIT mission through their professional and personal lives.
 No additional application is required to be considered for SIT gift aid and competitive scholarships.

 Learn more about merit scholarships and need-based grants offered by SIT.

 Federal Loans for US Citizens and Permanent Residents

 In addition to the gift aid offered by SIT, US citizens and permanent residents may be eligible for one or more of the federal student loans.
 The Federal Direct Loan Program and the Federal Perkins Loan Program are open to graduate students who meet eligibility requirements.